helloworld-YY/helloworld-YY.github.io/_pages/cv.md

 Education
 ======
-* Ph.D , Zhejiang Unviersity, 2027 (expected).
+* Ph.D., Zhejiang University, 2027 (expected).
-* M.S. , Wuhan University of Science and Technology, 2023.
+* M.S., Wuhan University of Science and Technology, 2023.
-* B.S. , Wuhan University of Science and Technology, 2020.
+* B.S., Wuhan University of Science and Technology, 2020.

 Service and leadership
 ======